cobalthq/cobalt-api-docs/README.md

 brew install hugo
 ```

-From any site directory (e.g. `exampleSite`), you can test and deploy changes with
+From any site directory (e.g. `exampleSite` or in our case, `cobaltApiDocs`), you can test and deploy changes locally with

 ```
 hugo serve